heyfey/vodascheduler/README.md

 ### Topology-Aware Scheduling

-Job placement is critical to performance of  distributed training jobs on GPU clusters.
-Voda scheduler offers **topology-aware scheduling** and **worker migration** for minimizing communication overhead, as well as maximizing cluster throughput.
+Job placement is critical to the performance of distributed computing jobs on GPU clusters.
+Voda scheduler offers **topology-aware scheduling** and **worker migration** to consolidate resources, which minimizes communication overhead and maximizes cluster throughput.

-### Autoscaling and Fault-Tolerance
+### Node Autoscaling and Fault-Tolerance

-Voda scheduler is aware of addition/remove of computing nodes and makes best scheduling decision upon it, thus smoothly
+Voda scheduler is aware of the addition/removal of computing nodes and makes the best scheduling decision upon it, thus smoothly
 - co-works with existing autoscaler.
-- makes best use of spot instances that may come and go with little warning.
+- makes the best use of spot instances that may come and go with little warning.
 - tolerates failing nodes.

+### Fault-Tolerance of the Scheduler

+- Voda scheduler adopts microservice architecture.
+    - For the training service, there is no single point of failure.
+    - For the scheduler, it restarts on failure and restores previous status.
+- No training job will be interrupted when any of the Voda scheduler components fails.

 ## Prerequisite